get-alex/alex/readme.md

     and ethnicity mean different things, and choosing the right word is up to you.
-    Likewise, a sentence that overgeneralizes about a group of people (e.g. “Developers love to code all day“) may not be noticed by `alex`, but it is not inclusive.
+    Likewise, a sentence that overgeneralizes about a group of people (e.g. “Developers love to code all day”) may not be noticed by `alex`, but it is not inclusive.
 A good human editor can step up to the challenge and find a better way to phrase things.
 *   Sometimes, the only way to know what is inclusive is to ask.